IndoorLocation/meraki-indoor-location/README.md

 ### App SDK

-The configurator, listener and emitter provided in this repository are running on the server side.
+The configurator and the server provided in this repository are running on the server side.

 If you want to get the user's position in your app, and for example display it on the map, you will need to use the SocketIndoorLocationProvider modules which are available for both [iOS](https://github.com/IndoorLocation/socket-indoor-location-provider-ios) and [Android](https://github.com/IndoorLocation/socket-indoor-location-provider-android)